 Changing the fan speed using BIOS settings is the easiest way to tweak the fan’s movements.
 Still, we have received several messages looking for how to change CPU fan speed without BIOS.
 Maybe because their PCs don’t have this option, or they just want some more reliable method to change the fan’s speed.
 Well, whatever the case is, we have written this post to help you know other methods to control the fan rotations.
 All you have to do is to read and follow this post until the end to know your answer.

 How to Change CPU Fan Speed Without BIOS?

-Two effective ways allow you to make changes and control CPU fan speed without using BIOS.
-Below are the names of these methods; kindly have a glance at them.
+There are two effective ways that allow you to make changes and control CPU fan speed without using BIOS.
+Those methods include

 - Fan Control Software

 - External Fan Controller

 Both are great in terms of their utilities, plus they have their own advantages.
 Let’s check each method in detail to know better about the query!

 Method 1: How to change CPU fan speed using software?

 Nowadays, you can find many fan control software to change the CPU fan speed and do several other operations as well.
 The famous ones include such as HWMonitor, Corsair Link, Argus Monitor, Notebook FanControl, and SpeedFan.
 But in this article, we will use SpeedFan software to demonstrate controlling the CPU fan’s speed using an application.
 For your information, Speedfan is a famous Windows-based Microsoft Windows software that is available for free.
 The program is made to monitor the temperature of components and the fan speed of the CPU.